deepset-ai/haystack-core-integrations/stores/mongodb-documentstore/README.md

 ## License

-`haystack-mongodb-documentstore` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
+`mongodb-documentstore` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.